Alex-AK/portfolio_v3/client/content/pages/now.md

 - **Guitar** - it's been years since I've played guitar.
 I sold my last instrument 5 years ago after moving around several times and losing an interest in playing.
 I recently bought myself a <a href="https://www.acclaim-music.com/live/images/T/Norman%20039807%20Acclaim%20thumb.jpg" target="_blank" rel="noopener noreferrer">Norman Expedition Parlor Acoustic</a> and have been playing daily.

-- **Biking** - earlier this year I bought a bike, recently I converted it to e-assist.
+- **Biking** - earlier this year I bought a bike.
+I recently converted it to e-assist.
 It's a game changer.

-- **Backpacking, Camping** - getting back into camping (haven't done much since childhood - notice a theme?).
+- **Backpacking and Camping** - getting back into camping (haven't done much since childhood) and planning my first bike camping trips.

 #### <br/> Want to connect?
 [I'd love to hear from you.](/contact)